 Photographers will love this one.
 Your Android device can be wired up to your DSLR camera and turned into a giant livescreen, complete with the ability to capture, focus, control shutter speed, and much more.
 It’s one of the most creative uses of an Android tablet.

 You will need the DSLR Controller app, and ideally a Canon camera.
 It works with some Nikon and Sony cameras, but they aren’t officially supported.
-Plus, it’s a hefty $6.99 for the app, so before you buy it, read all about it on the official website.
+It’s a hefty $6.99 for the app, but quite useful for enthusiastic DSLR owners.

 Does Your Phone Have USB OTG?